fanglingsu/fanglingsu.github.com/projects/vimb.md

 for Bugs and memory leaks to a hard job.

-So I started to migrate the behaviour and look of vimprobable to a completely new written [code base][vimp] that consequently uses the high-level functions provided by the used libraries.
+So I started to migrate the behaviour and look of vimprobable to a completely new written [code base][vimb] that consequently uses the high-level functions provided by the used libraries.
 Because I did know the features I'd like to have and that are known from vimprobable, I could implement the code to fit this features, even if the features will be implemented in future.